w3c/permissions-ws-2022/README.md

 You can look at this template, served as HTML after jekyll has done its job at the corresponding `github.io` page: https://w3c.github.io/ws-homepage-template/index.html.

+## Testing locally

+The repository content (or a clone thereof) can be tested locally by running [jekyll](https://jekyllrb.com/) locally (see [jekyll's start docu](https://jekyllrb.com/docs/)).
+Note that running jekyll locally requires the presence of the `Gemfile` and `Gemfile.lock` files which are generated when initializing a local jekyll site.
+Because these files are usually put on the `.gitignore` (or `~/.gitignore_global`) files (ie, they are ignored by git), a "template" versions of these files have been put on the repository if you want to bypass the "official" installation steps.

 ---

 Ivan Herman, ivan@w3.org